-Charlotte lives with her husband, Mohammed, in Southsea, UK, along with their four cats and her psychiatric warning dog, Amadeus.
+Charlotte lives with her husband, Mohammed, in Portsmouth, UK, along with their four cats and two dogs.
 She has BA degrees in Fine Art, Creative Writing, Philosophy and Psychological Sciences, the latter she recently passed with a First!

 Charlotte speaks out about her ongoing struggles with mental illness to fight stigma and show others that mental illness is just like any physical illness and should be treated in exactly the same way.
 She’s affected by a number of conflicting psychiatric conditions, including Borderline Personality Disorder, Agoraphobia, PTSD and OCD.

 Ambassador Dan Davies is an American actor.
 Dan started in radio hosting his own show The Swami from 1998-2001.
 He went on to host TV shows Just For The Health Of It and Now We’re Cooking.
 In 2005, Dan won the Platinum Remi award for Best Comedy at the 38th Annual Houston International Film Festival (WorldFest).

 Dan wears a toupee.
 He’ll be writing a column for Mental Ideasas his toupee, chronicling its misadventures as one of the least convincing method actors in Nollywood/Hollywood today.
 Dan appeared as a simultaneously hilarious and touchingly raw guest in two episodes of our first series of Mental Ideas podcasts.
 He recently branched out of movies to set up his own indie publishing company, Renegade Press.
 He’s also returning to the screen in a remake of his micro-budget comedy-horror film, Ed Gein the Musical!